geolongc/speeding_GPS_UK/README.md

 R

+plot road link-level speeding.R is used to plot road link level speeding counts across road network in R

 nb model for speeding.R is used to implement negative binominal model for speeding behaviours, network metrics, and engineering features

 export model results.R is used to format and export negative binominal results in R